 You cannot defer your place in order to take up or continue tertiary study at another institution.
 Approval for deferral is not automatic.
 Deferrals at midyear entry are not permitted.

 Domestic students can undertake their studies on a part-time basis without special permission.
 However, it is recommended that the first year be completed on a full-time basis.

 International students are not normally able to study less than a full load (50 points per semester) due to student visa conditions.

 Part-time students should plan to attend scheduled day-time classes as there are generally few bachelor-level evening classes.
 The Faculty of Arts offers relatively few intensive undergraduate subjects, so it is not possible for a student to plan to take intensive subjects every summer semester or winter recess to speed up degree completion.
 The Bachelor of Arts must be completed within eight years of commencement.

 How many contact hours will I have in the first year?

-This depends on what subjects you choose to study, but Bachelor of Arts students study an average of 12 hours per week.
+This depends on what subjects you choose to study, but Bachelor of Arts students study an average of 12-15 hours per week, this may be more if you are taking subjects from areas such as psychology, economics and languages.
 All students are required to spend additional time studying out of class on research, reading and assignments.
 The combined time required for class attendance and additional study time for four level-one subjects is around forty hours per week.

 Where do I get help?